Mark Roddy, PhD

 Research and Teaching Interests

 Dr. Roddy teaches mathematics/science education courses with an emphasis on active learning pedagogy.
 He teaches an assessment methods course for secondary teacher candidates.
-He also teaches the capstone course for the Master in Teaching program.
 In the summer, he usually teaches a course on active learning in math and science with an emphasis on the use of educational technology to enhance learner engagement, and another course in mathematics for K-8 teachers.
 His teaching emphasizes active engagement and connections between hands-on experiences and cognition.
 His research interests are currently centered on the use of active learning pedagogy to effect learner and teacher engagement in mathematics and science education.
-(See his websites on "Mathematizing," and another on “Grow Beasts” for an informal introduction.)
+(See his website on “Mathematizing,” for an informal introduction in the context of mathematics education.)

 Dr. Roddy earned his undergraduate degree in mathematics as well as his teacher certification at the University of California at Riverside.
 He has taught middle and secondary school mathematics, and coached track and cross country at the high school level.
 He began teaching at Seattle University in 1992 after earning a MS in Atmospheric Science and a PhD in Mathematics Education at the University of Washington.
 He taught Meteorology 101 at Bellevue College and at the University of Washington while working on his PhD.
 While at Seattle University he has served as the Puget Sound regional director for the Washington State Mathematics Council and currently directs the team project component of the WSMC's state high school mathematics contest.
 Dr. Roddy received a Fulbright Lecturing and Research Award for “Crossing Boundaries: Teaching Teachers to Use Technology that Will Enhance Student Learning in Mathematics and Science Education,” University of Limerick, Ireland, 2000 - 2001.
 He has taken two sabbaticals at Western Sydney University in Australia, the most recent in the Fall of 2014.